MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_01_Lab1_Ex2_Sensitive_Information_Types.md

 ---

-# Lab 1 - Exercise 2 - Manage Sensitive Information Types
+# Lab 1 - Exercise 2 - Manage sensitive information types

 Contoso Ltd. previously had issues with employees accidentally sending out personal information from customers when working on support tickets in the ticketing solution.
 To prevent this, you need to create a custom sensitive information type to identify employee IDs in emails and documents.